rayglover-ibm/hyperopt/README.md

 const hyperopt = require('hyperopt');

 // Domain: defines the number of dimensions and their respective
-// ranges (minimum, maximum) to evaluate.
+// bounds (minimum, maximum) to search.
 In this example
 // the objective is one dimensional. const domain = [
     [0, 3.5]
 ];

-// Objective Function: evaluates an input and returns a
+// Objective Function: evaluates a point in the domain and
-// single number i.e. the loss to minimize const objective = xs => {
+// returns a single number i.e. the loss to minimize const objective = xs => {
     const x = xs[0];
     return (1 / x) * Math.sin(x ** 2);